nvieira-mcgill/alala/docs/index.rst

 The ePSF plot and the residuals plot are measures of the quality of the PSF fit.
 The correlation is a measure of the accuracy of the PSF calibration: the slope of the linear fit should be very close to 1, although outliers are always present.
 Finally, the offset plots are measures of the difference between the astrometry of the queried catalogue and our solved image.

-With this step complete, you will have the calibrated magnitudes for several thousand stars in your image. **Note that in the above steps, sources near the edges of the image are ignored.** To see the border which delimits the sources which are used in photometry:
+With this step complete, you will have the calibrated magnitudes for several thousand stars in your image.
+A table of all of these sources is stored in the attribute ``j_stack.psf_sources``. **Note that in the above steps, sources near the edges of the image are ignored.** To see the border which delimits the sources which are used in photometry:

 .. code-block:: python